Audi e-tron review - MPG, CO2 and running costs

 - 2Engines, performance and driveWhile not as fast as a Tesla Model Y, the e-tron offers more than enough power and performance for most buyers

-- 3MPG, CO2 and Running Costs - currently readingThe Audi e-tron can charge faster than any EV on sale, but the infrastructure isn’t available in the UK just yet
+- 3MPG, CO2 and Running Costs - currently readingThe Audi e-tron is capable of ultra-rapid battery top-ups, so will be able to make the most of the UK's growing charging infrastructure

 - 4Interior, design and technologyTechnology is first rate; the Audi e-tron is the first production car to be available with fully-digital door mirrors